-We’ve tested over 25 soundbars and below are our recommendations for the best soundbars for dialogue in 2019.
+We’ve tested nearly 30 soundbars and below are our recommendations for the best soundbars for dialogue in 2020.
 See also our recommendations for the best soundbars, the best Dolby Atmos soundbars if you watch a lot of movies, and the best budget soundbars if you’re on an even tighter budget.

 The best 3.1 soundbar system for dialogue that we’ve reviewed is the Samsung HW-R650.
 If you don’t have the room for dedicated rear speakers, a 3.1 system is great for dialogue in movies.
 It has a good overall performance with a very accurate reproduction of voices in TV shows and movies.
 The bar can get loud enough for most people and it also has a dialogue enhancement feature to make voices clearer, even at a lower volume.

 This Samsung soundbar will be great for listening to audiobooks and podcasts as well, especially since you can easily cast from your smart device to the bar via Bluetooth.
 It's also a well-built and fairly stylish bar, but won’t feel as premium as the Samsung HW-Q90R.